Sales enablement gives sales teams the content, tools and processes they need to close deals faster and more consistently.

 Most companies split the customer journey into three stages of a marketing funnel: awareness (top of funnel), consideration (middle of funnel) and decision (bottom of funnel).

-By analyzing what resources your team has, you’ll get a better understanding of what sales tools or content your enablement efforts need at each stage.
+By analyzing your team's resources, you’ll better understand which sales tools or content your enablement efforts need at each stage.

-For example, you may be tracking deals in a spreadsheet.
-Adding a robust CRM platform to your tech stack centralizes sales data, improves visibility and helps reps prioritize the right opportunities:
+For example, you may be tracking deals in a spreadsheet, moving to a CRM platform like Pipedrive centralizes sales data, improves pipeline visibility and helps reps prioritize the right opportunities.

 Audit your entire buyer’s journey and sales funnel to identify weak points.
 For example, if your team is booking enough demos but your close rate is low, you need to find out why.